TT-Explorer

 • -DTT_RUNTIME_DEBUG=ON

-5. Run tt-explorer in terminal to start tt-explorer instance.
-(Refer to CLI section in API for specifics)
+1. Run tt-explorer in the terminal to start a tt-explorer instance.
+(Refer to the CLI section in the API for specifics)

-6. Ensure server has started in tt-explorer shell instance (check for message below)
+2. Ensure the server has started in the tt-explorer shell instance.
+Check for the following message:

 Starting Model Explorer server at: